 Corned Beef and Cabbage Soup is a savory, hearty meal.
 Full of delicious winter vegetables and tender corned beef this is the MOST delicious stew to enjoy!
 As it slowly simmers on the stove top or in the oven the vegetables soften and meat tenderizes.
 This one packs a wallop of flavor and you’re going to love it!
+This post has been updated from Feb 27, 2018 to improve the reader experience.

 My brother was the first in our family to do a DNA test.